 - And two, there are in fact sardines in this recipe.

 So there you have it.
 My Sardinian Pasta is a deeply flavorful, beautiful, comfort food.
 Really, really comforting.
 And to add even more comfort to a comfort food dish, it’s often a good idea to crack an egg over it!

 What a great meal this would be for a casual gathering with friends this weekend!
 Do it!

 Though not a super authentic version, this Sardinian Pasta Recipe does embody some wonderful Italian flavors, it includes tasty, salty sardines and is named after the Island of Sardinia.

 - 4 large roasted red bell peppers (click here for How to Roast & Peel a Pepper) peeled, seeded

 - 3/4 teaspoon dried oregano

-- 4 wild sardines in olive oil backbones removed and roughly chopped
+- 4 individual wild sardines in olive oil backbones removed, roughly chopped

-- 1/2 cup pasta water saved from cooking Pappardelle -- see recipe instructions below
+- 1/2 cup pasta water (saved from above -- see recipe instruction no. 1)

 - 2 cups packed fresh baby spinach